ashish-koshy/rpi-k8-setup/ubuntu/README.md

-# What each of the shell scripts do?
+# What each of the shell scripts do ?

 ## k8s-install.sh
 Automates the installation and setup of `containerd`, `kubectl`, `kubeadm` and `kubelet`.
 It is to be executed on every single node (including control plane).